 Ritesh Kolte is a researcher and PhD Candidate in the Department of Electrical Engineering at Stanford University.
 He received a Bachelor of Technology degree in Electrical Engineering and a Master of Technology degree in Communication and Signal Processing, both from the Indian Institute of Technology Bombay in 2010.

-Gina Collecchia is a masters student at the Center for Computer Research in Music and Acoustics (CCRMA), and currently leads audio research at DJZ, Inc. She graduated in 2009 from Reed College where she wrote her thesis on conditional entropy and music information retrieval.
-She went on to write the book Numbers and notes: An introduction to musical signal processing.
+Gina Collecchia is a graduate of the Masters program at the Center for Computer Research in Music and Acoustics (CCRMA) and currently holds the title of Research Engineer at SoundHound.
+She holds a Bachelors degree in Mathematics from Reed College, where she produced a thesis entitled The Entropy of Musical Classification on music information retrieval and conditional entropy.
+She went on to write the book Numbers and Notes: An Introduction to Musical Signal Processing, published in 2012 by PSI Press.
 Her research interests include audio signal processing, acoustics, physical modeling, and sound design.